-Council-run resident camps (Deer Lake and Skylark Ranch) and volunteer-run resident camps (Kamp Konocti)* offer programs for older girls, 9th grade and up, to have the opportunity to gain counselor and/or activity leader skills through training and hands-on experience in a day or resident camp setting.
+Council-run resident camps (Sugar Pine and Skylark Ranch) and volunteer-run resident camps (Kamp Konocti)* offer programs for older girls, 9th grade and up, to have the opportunity to gain counselor and/or activity leader skills through training and hands-on experience in a day or resident camp setting.
 Many camps offer leadership programs that range from beginning Program Aide to Counselor-In-Training, Wrangler-In-Training, and even Adventure Counselor-In-Training.
 Some programs are application only and require previous Girl Scout leadership training. *Contact Kamp Konocti directly for application and registration process.

 Benefits of this Leadership Program and Award

 These skills provide a valuable foundation for future academic and work-related choices and are especially useful to young women interested in giving back to the organization and becoming camp counselors for Girl Scouts of Northern California summer camps.
 The Counselor-in-Training (CIT), Wrangler-in-Training (WIT), and GuardStart (Lifeguard-in-Training) program is a fun and challenging multi-part leadership course (CIT 1, Advanced CIT/WIT/GuardStart, Apprentice CIT/WIT) for young women interested in leading girls in the outdoors.
 Each participant must be prepared to work as a responsible member of her team, live in a rustic environment for an extended period of time, and put the needs of younger campers first.
 Wrangler-in-Training campers must have advanced riding skills and experience in resident camp horseback riding programs.